Posts

 • When including links, I will use them inline.
 I also use a lot of links, as it tends to be how I refer to referenced content and additional reading.
 I do try to avoid links being required for understanding my content and instead have them serve as supplementary information.

-• I don’t put quotations around the titles of works.
+• I don’t put quotations around the titles of works but will italicise them.

 • I love a good semicolon and will find excuses to use them.